sylvanc/pony-lecture/slides.md

 * <!-- .element: class="fragment"--> What if `move` is called while `move` is executing?
 * <!-- .element: class="fragment"--> If Alice is told to move to the cinema and to the pub at the same time, could she depart her current `_place` twice?
-* <!-- .element: class="fragment"--> Could Alice send arrive messages to both places, and randomly store one of them as her current `_place`?
+* <!-- .element: class="fragment"--> Could Alice send arrive messages to both places, departing neither, and randomly store one of them as her current `_place`?

 ----